lemingshen/PolyU-Survival/docs/source/index.rst

 .. note::

-   This documentation will be continuously updated.
+   This survival guidance will be continuously updated.

 Contents
 --------